Joseph R. Cistone: Bishop of Saginaw

-In 2011, Cistone appointed a 19-member commission to make recommendations about parish closings.
-In January 2013, Cistone announced that the number of parishes would be reduced from 105 to 56.
+In 2011, Cistone appointed a 19-member commission to recommend parish closings.
+In 2013, Cistone announced that the diocese would reduced the number of parishes from 105 to 56.
 "I saw a need to position ourselves in a way by which parish communities are re-invigorated, liturgically alive and actively engaged in outreach to those in need."
 Many parishioners were angered by the closures, with some participating in protests.
 Several retired priests also opposed the closures.
 According to one priest, the diocese lost 5,000 parishioners between 2013 and 2015.

+Death

-Joseph Cistone died of lung cancer at his home in Saginaw on October 16, 2018 at age 69.
+Joseph Cistone died of lung cancer at his home in Saginaw on October 16, 2018, at age 69.

 Sexual abuse scandal

 According to a 2005 grand jury investigation into clergy sexual abuse, while serving as assistant vicar for administration in 1996, Cistone was involved with silencing a nun who tried to alert parishioners at St. Gabriel parish about abuse by a priest.

-A week after being named to lead the Diocese of Saginaw, Cistone was asked by a mid-Michigan newspaper reporter about the grand jury investigation and his reported role in covering up instances of sexual abuse.
+A week after being named to lead the Diocese of Saginaw, Cistone was asked by a reporter about the grand jury investigation and his reported role in covering up instances of sexual abuse.
 Cistone expressed unhappiness with how little opportunity he had been given to respond to the report, saying, "Unfortunately, the grand jury procedure, as followed in Philadelphia, did not allow for any opportunity to address such questions to offer explanation or clarification."

 Cistone also expressed surprise that he had not been questioned about the grand jury report during his introductory press conference and told the reporter, "Had it come up, I certainly would have addressed it."
 However, when given the opportunity to answer questions about his actions by the newspaper reporter, Cistone refused to answer specific questions on the matter.

 In August 2012, Cistone was named in a lawsuit surrounding clergy sex abuse allegations at his former assignment in Philadelphia.
 Press reports indicate that he admitted that in 1994 he watched as Church records with the names of abusers were shredded.

 Deland Case

-On March 1, 2018, Cistone suspended Reverend Robert Deland, a priest of St. Agnes Parish in Freeland, Michigan, from all of his priestly duties.
-Deland had been arrested by police on February 26, 2018 on charges of sexually assaulting a teenager.
-In March 2018, Saginaw police searched Cistone's residence for evidence in unspecified sexual abuse case.
+On March 1, 2018, Cistone suspended Reverend Robert Deland, a pastor at St. Agnes Parish in Freeland, Michigan, from all of his priestly duties.
+Deland had been arrested by police on February 26, 2018, on charges of sexually assaulting a teenager.That same month, Saginaw police searched Cistone's residence for evidence in unspecified sexual abuse case.
 Prosecutors said they took this step due to a lack of cooperation from the diocese.
 Cistone said that he was unaware of the investigation.
 The police also searched the chancery office and the cathedral rectory.

-On April 19, 2018, Cistone appointed Michigan Judge Michael J. Talbot as an independent delegate to take charge of all sexual abuse cases in the diocese.
+In April 2018, Cistone appointed Michigan Judge Michael J. Talbot as an independent delegate to take charge of all sexual abuse cases in the diocese.
 In September 2018, Deland pleaded no contest to reduced charges; he was sent to state prison, spending two years there.